darinz/ML/01_linear_models/01_linear_regression/code/README.md

   - Visualization of matrices and their derivatives
   - Step-by-step computation of partial derivatives

+- **`probabilistic_thinking_demo.py`** - Why probabilistic interpretation matters
+  - Comparison of different noise distributions (Gaussian, Laplace, outliers)
+  - Performance analysis of least squares vs. other methods
+  - Visualization of noise distributions and residual patterns
+  - Error comparison between MSE and MAE for different noise types

+- **`linear_assumptions_demo.py`** - When linear models work and when they don't
+  - Comparison of linear vs. non-linear relationships
+  - Analysis of additive vs. multiplicative noise
+  - R² score evaluation for different data types
+  - Practical guidelines for when to use linear models

 ### Utility Files

 - **`run_all_demos.py`** - Main script to run all demonstrations